Post by Bonetrousled? on Aug 21, 2017 22:38:13 GMT

 RULE #1 — READ ALL OF THE RULES!

 This is the section for general rules and site conduct.
-While the rest of our rules threads can be found in our Rules section, we also have an index here to help you navigate more easily. (all links to be filled as we restructure)
+While the rest of our rules threads can be found in our Rules section, we also have an index here to help you navigate more easily.

 - Character Creation Rules and Guidelines: